 St. Patrick’s Day

-- About 125 million people in the United States celebrated St. Patrick’s Day in 2016.
-Wearing green is one of the most popular ways people celebrate the holiday (Source: National Retail Federation, March, 2016).
+- More than 139 million people in the United States celebrated St. Patrick’s Day in 2017.
+Wearing green is one of the most popular ways people celebrate the holiday (Source: National Retail Federation, March, 2017).

 - Hallmark began producing St. Patrick’s Day cards in the early 1920s.